 The nature of the subject requires regular updating of teaching resources to sustain current awareness of legal processes.
 Relevant and recent citation will be used to support legal reasoning and argument.

-- Assessed through two exams in May/June of 2017 at end of year 1.
+- Assessed through two exams in May/June at the end of year 1.

-- Assessed through two exams in May/June of 2018 at end of year 2.
+- Assessed through two exams in May/June at the end of year 2.

 AREAS TO BE STUDIED:

 The Nature of Law and the Welsh and English Legal Systems:

 The role of law in society, moral and ethical influences, how the law is made, how the law is interpreted in courts, how the law is reformed, influences of European law, civil and criminal law processes, legal personnel, access to justice.

 The rules of law, negligence for injury, duty of care, trespass, defences and remedies.

 Fatal and non-fatal offences against the person including assault, battery, ABH, GBH, murder and manslaughter.
 Property offences including theft, robbery and burglary, defences.

 European Court of Human Rights, European Convention of Human Rights, restrictions and enforcement of human rights law, reform of the protection of human rights.